 When Horace and Melvina Sudduth moved to Cincinnati in 1910, they settled in the West End downtown.
 The last of the wealthy neighborhoods in the city basin, it followed a pattern of the nineteenth century: after a generation or two, the white elite abandoned it.
 (They moved to the first suburbs in Mt.
 Auburn, Walnut Hills, Clifton, and Avondale.)
 Sudduth opened an office in the old basin neighborhood and set about establishing himself as “Cincinnati’s Colored Real Estate Agent.”
 He was just 25 years old when he laid claim to that title.
 To a certain extent, we must see Sudduth’s business practices through the lens of his background as a Kentuckian and a Pullman Porter.
 The dignified if deferential demeanor, the command of the passenger’s needs and immense competence in meeting them on the railroad, would serve him well as a real estate agent to the white community.
 And like the porters on the trains, he had a steady stream of side hustles as well.

 Sudduth took his first display ad in the William Cincinnati Directory in 1913, introducing himself as a “Negro Real Estate Agent.”
-Perhaps concerned that this “N” word was too militant – it was, after all, the leading letter in the progressive NAACP – he toned it down to “Colored” the next year and left it that way for decades.
+Perhaps concerned that even this “N” word was too militant, he toned it down to “Colored” the next year and left it that way for decades.
 To white Cincinnatians he presented himself as something of a real estate ambassador to the Black community.
 In the early years, his business seems to have primarily offered services to real estate investors.
 His listing in the directories throughout the 1910s declared under his company name in the heaviest available font: “SUDDUTH HORACE & CO., Cincinnati Colored Real Estate Agents; Rent Collections a Specialty; Resident Property Leased; Loans Negotiated; List Your Property With Us.”
 Owners could (for a fee) allow him to buffer them from their Black tenants.
 Sudduth would solicit and screen renters in the declining neighborhood; he would manage the leases; he would do the collections; he would arrange buying and selling and financing.

 And real estate was not his only entrepreneurial endeavor.
 In 1913, a modern, fireproof concrete theater with mahogany seats and trim opened at Fifth and John in the heart of the Black West End.
 In 1915 Sudduth leased it with an option to buy.
 The Lincoln Theater (like the Orpheum near Peebles Corner at about the same time) offered both “High Class Vaudeville and Photoplays” as it advertised in Dabney’s Union newspaper.
 Sudduth was an entrepreneur in the thoroughly modern movie business.
 And he kept up with the times.
 Indeed, during the flu pandemic of 1918-1919, the Lincoln Theater advertised “Two scientific cooling systems in operation.
 Always a place to go.”
 (It is likely that many of his patrons also wore the gauze masks already in 1918 understood to slow the spread of the new virus.)